turingschool/curriculum/source/projects/scribblr.markdown

 });
 ```

-The user can click "save" until the cows come home.
-Nothing will happen.
-(Verify it yourself.)
+The user can click "save" until the cows come home, nothing will happen.
+Verify it yourself.

 Next, let's fire off an AJAX request to the server with the contents of the form, exactly as if the browser was doing a normal form submission.
 We'll send all the same data, it's just that we're sending it via AJAX instead of the traditional route.